 Owing to the greater surface area, long aquariums have a higher oxygenation quality.
 However, since you care about your fish as well, this approach alone will not suffice; it is better to use air stones.

 This plant requires less intense sunlight.
-It is another reason how lucky bamboo thrive aquatic environment.
+It is another reason how lucky bamboo thrives aquatic environment.
 They are used to grow in shaded areas with medium light levels since they come from tropical forests in Cameroon.

 With aquarium light, this can be easily done.
 But if the plant is exposed to direct intense sunlight for a long period that can be harmful.